anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 A nonceless voucher may be accepted as in {{RFC8995}} and may be allowed by a manufactures pledge implementation.

-To perform the validation of multiple signatures in the voucher, the pledge SHALL perform the signature verification in the following order:
+To perform the validation of multiple signatures on the voucher object, the pledge SHALL perform the signature verification in the following order:

-  1. Validate MASA signature as described in section 5.6.1 in {{RFC8995}} successfully.
+  1. Verify MASA signature as described in section 5.6.1 in {{RFC8995}}
-  2. Install contained trust anchor provisionally.
+  2. Install trust anchor contained in the voucher ("pinned-domain-cert")  provisionally
-  3. Verify registrar signature as described in section 5.6.1 in {{RFC8995}} successfully, but take the registrar certificate instead of the MASA certificate for verification.
+  3. Verify registrar signature as described in section 5.6.1 in {{RFC8995}}, but take the registrar certificate instead of the MASA certificate for the verification
-  4. Validate the registrar certificate received in the agent-provided-proximity-registrar-cert in the pledge-voucher-request trigger request (in the field "agent-provided-proximity-registrar-cert") successfully, including validity and authorization to bootstrap the particular pledge.
+  4. Validate the registrar certificate received in the agent-provided-proximity-registrar-cert in the pledge-voucher-request trigger request (in the field "agent-provided-proximity-registrar-cert"), including validity and authorization to bootstrap the particular pledge.

-If all verification steps stated above have been performed successfully, the pledge SHALL terminate the "PROVISIONAL accept" state for the domain trust anchor and the registrar EE certificate.
+If all steps stated above have been performed successfully, the pledge SHALL terminate the "PROVISIONAL accept" state for the domain trust anchor and the registrar EE certificate.

-If an error occurs during the verification it SHALL be signaled in the reason field of the pledge voucher status.
+If an error occurs during the verification and validation of the voucher, this SHALL be reported in the reason field of the pledge voucher status.

-### TODO: Pledge Voucher Status Telemetry
+### Pledge: Voucher Status Telemetry

-After voucher verification the pledge MUST reply with a status telemetry message as defined in section 5.7 of {{RFC8995}}.
+After voucher verification and validation the pledge MUST reply with a status telemetry message as defined in section 5.7 of {{RFC8995}}.
-The pledge generates the voucher status and provides it as JOSE object with the wrapping signature in the response message to the registrar-agent.
+The pledge generates the voucher-status and provides it as signed JSON-in-JWS object in response to the registrar-agent.

 The response has the Content-Type `application/jose+json` and is signed using the IDevID of the pledge as shown in {{vstat}}.
 As the reason field is optional (see {{RFC8995}}), it MAY be omitted in case of success.

 ~~~~
 # The "pledge-voucher-status" telemetry in general JWS